Centrochelys sulcata (African Spurred Tortoise)

 We currently have 3 Reticulated fantastica in a 12x12x18 Exo Terra tank on our rack.
 Though we still haven't heard calling or seen any courting, we're still hoping for a pair!

-R. vanzolini's habitat stretches spottily from east central Peru all the way to western Brazil, where they are found mostly in the lower strata of the rain forest, as they typically don't venture too far up into the canopy.
+R. vanzolinii's habitat stretches spottily from east central Peru all the way to western Brazil, where they are found mostly in the lower strata of the rain forest, as they typically don't venture too far up into the canopy.
 Sadly, the two main populations of these frogs found in Atalaya and Sepahua, have been decimated through illegal collecting and smuggling.
 The first legal exports of these frogs came from Understory Enterprises back in 2008, which is where our frogs' lineage originates.
 Like most Ranitomeya species, these frogs display bi-parental care of their offpsring where the male will call with a loud trill-like sound to beckon the female to come feed the tadpoles with unfertilized eggs.
 And their spots!
-Vanzolini are one of the few dart frogs with uniform spot patterns -which are absolutely striking to witness up close and in person.
+Vanzolinii are one of the few dart frogs with uniform spot patterns -which are absolutely striking to witness up close and in person.

 Correlophus ciliatus (Crested Gecko)